 Therefore this solution proposes to make NG-RAN aware of the ratio of PDUs of a PDU Set that are needed at the UE to be able to reconstruct the original content so that NG-RAN can discard the remaining, obsolete PDUs.

 It is worth noting that this approach works regardless of whether the AL-FEC encoded traffic is encrypted or not.

+There may be cases when the receiver of the PDU Sets (e.g., application client) is located in a tethered device.
+In that case, Uu link to the UE is not the last hop for the packets.
+Any proactive dropping in Uu link negatively impacts the receiver performance.
+In such cases UE provides an indication of its ability to tolerate proactive dropping to NG-RAN.
+NG-RAN will consider this additional information from the UE before deciding on discarding of obsolete PDUs.

+XR traffic also has the possibility to let the decoder in the receiver predict missing content from an enhancement layer.
+Thus, the mandatory required PDUs in a PDU Set may vary with the receiver’s ability to tolerate losses.
+The AF can configure multiple levels of content ratio that is required to be delivered to the UE depending on decoder’s operating mode.
+Based on the decoder’s operating mode and UE status, UE can inform NG-RAN about its preference to operate in one of the configured levels of content ratio.
+NG-RAN chooses the content ratio value based on this additional information from UE.

 One additional key aspect is the perspective of the application.
 If NG-RAN discards obsolete PDUs, then the application may observe that the UE constantly receives just enough PDUs to be able to reconstruct the original content.
 It is important to ensure that the application does not - based on this observation - increase the amount of AL-FEC information.
 This solution proposes to ensure this by informing the application server if a network supports active discarding of obsolete PDUs.
 Based on this, the application can refrain from increasing the rate of AL-FEC information as long as enough PDUs to reconstruct the original content are received.